spring-projects/spring-petclinic/readme.md

 3. **Dockerize**: Build and tag the Docker container for deployment.
 4. **Security Scan**: Launch a vulnerability scan to maintain robust security standards.

+## Instruction to use the repo
+1. Create 4 variables
+    - **JF_URL** : The url of your JFrog server
+    - **JF_USER** : The user authorize to use xray
+    - **JF_ACCESS_TOKEN** : your token to connect to Artifactory
+    - **JF_REPO** : your artifactory repo (ex: myrepo.jfrog.io)
+2. Authorize Github Actions.
+The github action will only execute on your main branch.

 ## Docker Instructions

-The `Dockerfile` is located in the root directory.
+The `Dockerfile` is located in the root directory of the repo.
 You can run the application locally on a Linux environment using Docker with the following command:

 ```other
 docker run -d -p 8080:8080 rodi26.jfrog.io/rodi26-docker-local/jfrog-spring-petclinic:latest